How to visualize the uncertainty of approximated surface away from exact data points?

 Is there a way in LF Works to visualize the uncertainty of contact surfaces away from data points using for example colour grading and doing this without touching or editing the interpolant functions?

 Uncertainty isn't something that we specifically categorise in Leapfrog, however I can give you a little workflow that will allow you to evaluate the distance that your contact points are away from the generated surface.
 Technically, this does mean creating an 'interpolant function', but it is a very simple step, so I hope that is ok!

 1. Generate the contact points

-So, in the Points folder we want to create New Contact Points.
+.
 Choose the same points settings as you had used to create your surface.
 You can open both dialogs at the same time to make sure everything is the same.

 2. Create a New Distance Function

 Now we have our points, we want to create a distance function for them.
 This is why we needed to make the contact points, as you will see that none of your points within surfaces appear in the list of available objects.

 folder, create a